-These days, the Abbey can be visited, so the different war cemeteries that have fallen soldiers from each side.
+These days, the Abbey can be visited, as the different war cemeteries have fallen soldiers from each side.

 After visiting the Abbey of Montecassino area and surroundings, we will descend back into Cassino and end our first ride of the trip.